 When neither parent is able or willing to care for a child, an adult who has a special relationship with the child, as defined by Pennsylvania law can file for child custody in PA.

-Child Custody Factor #2: Whether there a history of child abuse in the household and which parent can best keep the child safe.
+2. Whether there is a history of child abuse in the household and which parent can best keep the child safe.

 This factor will weigh heavily in the judge’s decision.
-If Pennsylvania Child Welfare Services has been involved with the family, the Judge will take testimony from them, as well as testimony from physicians or any other party with knowledge of the abuse.
+If Pennsylvania Child Welfare Services has been involved with the family, the Judge will take testimony from them, as well as testimony from physicians or any other party with knowledge of any past abuse committed.

-Child Custody Factor #3: The parental duties each parent currently performs for the child.
+3. Current parental duties performed by each parent for the child.

 Parental duties can include: